Food Intolerance Testing: THE MYTH OF IGG FOOD PANEL TESTING

 When clients ask me about if they should do food Intolerance testing (Normally blood testing) here is what I tell them:

 Food Intolerance testing (such as IgG and IgA tests and ALCAT tests) are not scientifically validated.
 What this means is that it is testing for something, but it's not testing for food intolerance.
 More often than not (more details below) it tests for food exposure.
-Meaning, it shows you have you have eaten historically, NOT that you're allergic to it.)
+Meaning, it lists the different types of foods you have eaten recently, NOT a list of items that you're allergic to it.)

-I will write more on this later but please watch the videos below, these doctors explain it really well!)
+I will write more on this below but please watch the videos below, these doctors explain it really well!)